-As long as an asylum seeker has not had their application for asylum refused, the college can provide in-kind student support such as books, equipment, or a travel pass.
+As long as an asylum seeker has not had their application for asylum refused, the college can provide inkind student support such as books, equipment, or a travel pass.
 The college is not permitted to give cash to any asylum seeker unless they are an unaccompanied asylum-seeking child (UASC).

-Unaccompanied asylum seeking children
+2.7.
+Unaccompanied asylum-seeking children

-Unaccompanied asylum seeking children do not receive cash support from the HO and are the responsibility of the local authority.
-They are treated as looked after children and are eligible for a bursary for vulnerable groups ('in care' group), where they have a financial need.
+Unaccompanied asylum-seeking children do not receive cash support from the HO and are the responsibility of the local authority.
+They are treated as looked after children and are eligible for a bursary for vulnerable groups ('in care' group), if there is a financial need.